Silvia Collas

 Silvia Collas (née Aleksieva; born 4 May 1974) is a Bulgarian-French chess player who holds the titles of International Master (IM) and Woman Grandmaster (WGM).

 Career

 She won the European Girls U20 Championship in 1994.
-Collas played for Bulgaria in the Women's Chess Olympiads of 1994, 1996, 1998, 2000 and 2002.
-In December 2002, she transferred to the French Chess Federation and since then represents France.
+Collas played for Bulgaria in the Women's Chess Olympiad in 1994, 1996, 1998, 2000, and 2002.
+In December 2002, she transferred to the French Chess Federation, and has since represented France.
 In 2003, she won the Mediterranean women's championship in Beirut.
-In 2007 Collas became the French women's champion after winning a rapidplay playoff with Sophie Milliet.
+In 2007, Collas became the French women's champion after winning a rapidplay playoff with Sophie Milliet.
 She has played for the French team at the Women's Chess Olympiad since 2004.
-In the 2012 event Collas won an individual silver medal thanks to her rating performance of 2469 on board 4.
+In the 2012 event, Collas won an individual silver medal thanks to her rating performance of 2469 on board 4.